The Adventures of Hyperman

-The Adventures of Hyperman is an American animated series that aired from November 4, 1995 to August 10, 1996 on CBS.
+The Adventures of Hyperman is an American animated series that aired from October 14, 1995 to August 10, 1996 on CBS.
 The show features an intergalactic sheriff fighting the evil monster Entrobe and his sidekick Kidd Chaos.
 Hyperman is joined by his own sidekicks, Studd Puppy and 13-year-old science genius Emma C. Squared.
 The only voice actor to appear in both the game and the cartoon is Frank Welker.

 Background

-The program is based on an interactive computer game of the same name.
-The property was created by Kevin O'Donnell, Ken Corr and Crag Southard.
+The program is based on a video game of the same name.
+The game was created by Kevin O'Donnell, Ken Corr and Crag Southard.
 It was released as a CD-ROM by IBM prior to running as an animated series.